 I also wanted to note that after her volunteer experience, aside from becoming more conscious of palm oil and avoiding products that contain it, Mandy has been inspired to live a more sustainable lifestyle.
 She has given up plastic straws and switched to re-usable food wrapping products like bees-wrap, replacing the need for single-use products like saran wrap.
 So cool Mandy, way to go!

-I will leave you with a photo: me, bundled up at the beach in New York.
+I will leave you with a photo: me, bundled up at the beach in New York in March.
 Miss you, California!